Efficiently Vectorized MCMC on Modern Accelerators: Optimal FSM design for MCMC algorithms

-If a function $g$ is called on a variable ${\theta \in z}$ inside multiple state functions, a single call of \verb|vmap(step)| (or \verb|vmap(bundled_step)|) will compute $g(\theta)$ multiple times.
-To prevent this, we propose: (1) augmenting \verb|step| to return another flag \verb|doComputation| that indicates when this computation is needed in the next code block, and (2) defining a new step function $\verb|amortized_step|$ around \verb|step| which calls \verb|step| once, and executes $g$ if \verb|doComputation=True|.
-The resulting step function is shown in \cref{alg:fsm_step_amortized}.
+If a function $g$ is called on a variable ${\theta \in z}$ inside $M \leq K$ state functions, a single call of \verb|vmap(step)| (or \verb|vmap(bundled_step)|) will execute $g$ $M$-times.
+To prevent this, we (i) augment \verb|step| to return a flag \verb|doComputation| indicating if $g$ executed in the next code block, and (ii) define a new step function $\verb|amortized_step|$ around \verb|step| which calls \verb|step| once, and executes $g$ if \verb|doComputation=True|.
+The resulting step function is shown in \cref{alg:fsm_step_amortized} (note if $g$ is called in step $S_1$, we assume it is already pre-computed in $z$).

-Note that now $g(\theta)$ is only called once per step when using \verb|vmap| on \verb|amortized_step|, even if it required for every code block $S_k$.
-This can extend to multiple functions $g_1,..,g_l$.
-In practice, we find amortization most powerful for when the log-density is expensive and needed in multiple state functions, in which case we can set $g(\cdot) = \log p(\cdot)$.
-The elliptical slice sampler is one such case, where the log-pdf is needed in both $S_1$ (i.e. the block before the while loop - INIT in \cref{fig:fsm_transition}) and $S_2$ (i.e. the block for the body of the while loop - SHRINK in \cref{fig:fsm_transition}), to check the while loop terminator.
+Note the function $g$ is now only called once per step when using \verb|vmap| on \verb|amortized_step|.
+In particular, if the executions of \(g\) cost (in total) \(\beta \in [0,1]\) fraction of the total cost of all blocks, amortization will reduce this fraction to \( \frac{\beta}{M} + (1 - \beta) \) We indeed observe this when amortizing $g = \log p$ for the elliptical slice sampler in Section 7.1.
+In that scenario, \(M = 2\) and \(\beta \approx 1\) as the log-likelihood is very expensive, resulting in a \(2\times\) speed-up over no amortization.
+One issue is that amortization only allows steps to be bundled which do not require calls of $g$.
+We adapt the algorithm to handle this in \cref{app:details}.